Teamwork/mobile-design-system/README.md

 1. Install dependencies: `npm ci`
 1. Run Style Dictionary: `npm run build`
 1. You should see Style Dictionary run and generate some files.
-1. `npm run build` will run Style Dictionary and generate the artifacts for Android, iOS, and web
+1. `npm run build` will run Style Dictionary and generate the artifacts for Android and iOS.
-1. `npm start` will run the build command and start a watcher to watch for changes and rebuild

 This project transforms your tokens stored on Figma Tokens (with GitHub sync enabled) to be automatically transformed with token-transformer and Style Dictionary to a iOS and Android environments with multiple themes.
 The theme switcher itself just adds light-theme or dark-theme to the root class, so in theory you could have not only light or dark theme but many different themes.